Ankylotech/SnakePVP/README.md

 ###### Functions

 * obstacle(position, threshold = 0): Returns whether there is an obstacle or more than the threshold snakes at the given position
 * portal(position): Returns whether there is an obstacle at the given location
 * occupied(position): Returns whether there is anything at the given location (obstacle, snake, portal or collectable)
+* move_and_teleport(position, direction): Returns a new position after going through portals and wrapping around edges

 ##### Direction